satvaimal/optimus/README.md

 }
 ```

-Then, you can generate the corresponding artifacts by executing the [optimus-all|Scripts] command:
+Then, you can generate the corresponding artifacts by executing the <b>optimus-all</b> command:

 ```
 grails optimus-all Person